Church History

 Around that same time, Joseph Smith had sent Apostle Heber C. Kimball to open missionary work in England.
 Upon learning this, Marsh took offense, perhaps disappointed that as quorum president he had not been consulted about this assignment.
 “Be thou humble and the Lord thy God shall lead thee,” a revelation given through Joseph Smith told him.
 The Lord urged Marsh to be faithful and “rebel not against my servant Joseph.”3

-Yet, after moving to Far West, Missouri, in 1838, Marsh grew critical of Joseph Smith and opposed Latter-day Saints using violence to fight mobs in Missouri.4 He and Orson Hyde signed an affidavit detailing their concerns about Mormon violence, which became one piece of evidence used against the Saints by Missouri officials.
+Yet, after moving to Far West, Missouri, in 1838, Marsh grew critical of Joseph Smith and opposed Latter-day Saints using violence to fight mobs in Missouri.4 He and Orson Hyde signed an affidavit detailing their concerns about Latter-day Saint violence, which became one piece of evidence used against the Saints by Missouri officials.
 “I got a beam in my eye and thought I could discover a mote in Joseph’s,” he recounted years later, “though it was nothing but a beam in my eye.”5 He withdrew from the Church in October 1838.
 In 1857 he sought readmittance and was baptized in Florence, Nebraska, where he was assisting Church emigration.
 Eventually settling in Utah, Marsh married Hannah Adams, taught school in Spanish Fork, and later moved to Ogden, where he died in 1862.

 Related Topics: Quorum of the Twelve